From Wikipedia

 Relationships with humans

 [edit]Because of their unusual yet non-threatening appearance, some Armadillidium vulgare are kept as pets in areas throughout the world.
-Different lineages are bred, usually in regards to color, in order to provide stock to hobbyists.
-One supposed variation, "Punta Cana," is often referred to as Armadillidium sordidum, while others insist it is a variety of A. vulgare.[10]
-Keeping a pet pill bug requires a very moist habitat with limited light and abundant decaying botanical matter.[11]
-They can often live up to three years.[12]
-Among non-hobbyist adults, they are often seen as unwanted (but essentially harmless) home pests.[12]
+Different lineages are bred, usually to produce certain colors, in order to provide stock to hobbyists.
+One variation, "Punta Cana," is often referred to as Armadillidium sordidum, while others insist it is a variety of A. vulgare.[17]
+Keeping a pet pill bug requires a very moist habitat with limited light and abundant decaying botanical matter.[18]
+They can live up to three years.[19]
+Among non-hobbyist adults, they are often seen as unwanted (but essentially harmless) home pests.[19]
+They do not bite or spread disease to humans.[20]

 Mitochondrial genome